Who To Talk To At The Scrap Yard

 Upper Management/Owner

-If your issue persists and the scale manager is unable/unwilling to help, it may be time to escalate to upper management or even the yard owner.
-This is all dependent on the size of the yard; however, speaking to the owner of a smaller scrap yard is typically not an unreasonable request.
-But wanting to talk to someone who owns several locations is going to be another story.
+If your issue persists and the scale manager is unable/unwilling to help, it may be time to escalate to upper management or the yard owner.
+This depends on the yard’s size; however, speaking to the owner of a smaller scrap yard is typically not an unreasonable request.
+But wanting to talk to someone who owns several locations will be another story.
 In this case, don’t expect to have a direct line to the owner, but there is sure to be someone higher up the bar you can speak to if asked politely.

 Our Suggestion For You

 Go to your scrap yard.
-Look around; you can usually tell a lot about a yard by simply observing.
+Look around; observing usually tells a lot about a yard.
 How are they sorting, processing, or shipping their material?
 Maybe it will spark some questions.
 And don’t be afraid to ask questions.
-In the end, the only way to make more money with your scrap is when you learn more about it.
+Ultimately, the only way to make more money with your scrap is when you learn more about it.